freqtrade/freqtrade/docs/freqai-feature-engineering.md

     }
 ```

-DBSCAN is an unsupervised machine learning algorithm that clusters data without needing to know how many clusters there should be.
+Which will add the `DataSieveDBSCAN` step to your `feature_pipeline`.
+This is an unsupervised machine learning algorithm that clusters data without needing to know how many clusters there should be.

 Given a number of data points $N$, and a distance $\varepsilon$, DBSCAN clusters the data set by setting all data points that have $N-1$ other data points within a distance of $\varepsilon$ as *core points*.
 A data point that is within a distance of $\varepsilon$ from a *core point* but that does not have $N-1$ other data points within a distance of $\varepsilon$ from itself is considered an *edge point*.
 A cluster is then the collection of *core points* and *edge points*.
 Data points that have no other data points at a distance $<\varepsilon$ are considered outliers.
 The figure below shows a cluster with $N = 3$.